25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Heap.md

 5. Swap `largest` with `currentElement`

-6. Repeat steps 2-6 until the subtrees are also heapified.
+6. Repeat steps 2-6 until the subtrees are also heapified

 ## Implementation